A Brief History of CPS

 From a book titled "The Coventry We Have Lost Earlsdon & Chapelfields Explored" by David Fry & Albert Smith we know that Jeremiah Martin Danks was a watch jeweller who lived in Moor(e) St Earlsdon.
 He was approximately 36 when the Club was founded but records show he died just three years later at the young age of 39.

-T J Lloyd had a photographic business at 26 Earl St, Coventry but little is known about the remaining named founders, but looking at the equipment on display they were all from monied families or held down good jobs.
+T J Lloyd had a photographic business at 26 Earl St, Coventry but little is known about the remaining named founders, but looking at the equipment on display they were all from wealthy families or held down good jobs.
 The cost of a ‘bare bones’ plate camera could cost upwards of £9 (old money) and a complete outfit could cost around £26 (old money) - a significant amount when compared to a teacher’s annual salary at that time of £133 per annum.

 Very little is known of the early years of the Club but what we do know comes from an article published in the Coventry Evening Telegraph on Thursday, November 25, 1954.
 This reports that the first meeting of the Club was held at the Coventry Dispensary in Priory St, where Councillor W Andrews was appointed the first President and a Mr A. B. Rollason its first Secretary.

 By 1891 the club was holding regular meetings at the Technical Institute, later to become the Technical College.
 A regular lecturer at the time was a Mr D Welford who later became editor of the Photographer magazine.
 The regular meetings then moved to the old Grammar School in Hales St until 1899 when the club relocated to rented rooms at 7 Little Park St.